Suckerpunch (Maggie Lindemann album)

-Suckerpunch is the debut album by American singer-songwriter Maggie Lindemann, released through swixxzaudio on September 16, 2022.
+Suckerpunch is the debut studio album by American singer-songwriter Maggie Lindemann, released through swixxzaudio on September 16, 2022.

 Background and production

 Following the success of "Pretty Girl", which became a chart-topping success in several countries, Maggie Lindemann no longer wanted to be pushed by her former label into recording more pop singles.
 Lindemann stated, "I was so young, and being so young, and then put into something where you don't know anything about it, you just kind of listen to what people say, and then it fucks you in the long run."
 She later stated that the "bubblegum stuff" she did was not a representation of her at all.

 Lindemann eventually departed her record label and started releasing music through a distributor to be able to own her masters and have creative control.

 On the album title, Lindemann stated that "suckerpunch means 'a series of unexpected blows or punches,' and that's what I felt like it was.
 It was a series of blows emotionally and mentally", in relation to her disapproval of being in her previous record label.

-Suckerpunch was preceded by the release of several singles—"She Knows It", "How Could You Do This to Me?", "Break Me!", "You're Not Special" and "Self Sabotage".
+Suckerpunch was preceded by the release of several singles—"She Knows It", "How Could You Do This to Me?", "Break Me!", "You're Not Special", "Self Sabotage" and "Cages".